DragonSenses/visionize/architectural-decision-log.md

 "use server";
 ```

+## ListHeader continued

+Navigate back to `ListHeader` and let's create the server action to update list.

 ### Use updateList server action

-Navigate back to `ListHeader` and let's create the server actiton to update list.

 feat: Integrate updateList Action in ListHeader